ursinaschaede/ursinaschaede.github.io/_pages/research.md

 <br />
 <br />

-### Do mothers misperceive financial consequences of reduced labor supply?
-Evidence from a field experiment
+### Thinking about the future: Do mothers misperceive financial consequences of reduced labor supply?

 *joint with Anne Brenøe, Ana Costa-Ramón and Michaela Slotwinski*